-It isn’t advised to swap a C-shaped hook for a spiral hook on a tilt head mixer.
-The bearings are different.
-As you’ve seen, the C-hook works against the sides of the bowl, while the spiral works against the bottom, so it pushes up on the shaft.
+Swapping a C-shaped hook for a spiral hook on a tilt-head mixer isn’t exactly advised due to the different mechanical designs.
+As you’ve seen, the C-hook works against the sides of the bowl, while the spiral works against the bottom, putting extra pressure on the mixing shaft.

 However, when you compare the PowerKnead with the older C-shaped hook, this is a clear improvement in terms of performance.
 This attachment can knead up to 25% more dough and at a faster rate too.
 Because of this, the spiral dough hook comes standard with many of the larger bowl-lift models.

 Regardless of the dough hook you prefer, I suggest getting stainless steel hooks as opposed to coated or aluminum ones.

 The reason for this, as many KitchenAid customers have found out, is that Aluminium can oxidize.
 This is almost guaranteed inevitably when you put them in the dishwasher.
 Even coated ones don’t fare much better.
 They’re notorious for chipping, sometimes mid-way through kneading your dough.
 You certainly don’t want to be serving up a fresh loaf of bread seasoned with a side of Nylon coating.